-BODA must not consider documents or other submissions that the Complainant or Respondent filed with the CDC or BODA after the CDC's classification.
+BODA must only consider documents that were filed with the CDC prior to the classification decision.
 When a notice of appeal from a classification decision has been filed, the CDC must forward to BODA a copy of the grievance and all supporting documentation.
 If the appeal challenges the classification of an amended grievance, the CDC must also send BODA a copy of the initial grievance, unless it has been destroyed.